 - Chronic dehydration can lead to back pain!
 It can make your back stiff and sore and cause muscle spasms and slipped discs.12 Dehydration takes the water from the discs between every other vertebra in your spine which causes the back to ache.13

 How much water does the average adult need?
 Recommendations vary.
-It depends on environment, health and activity level.
+It depends on the environment, health, and activity level.
 The consensus seems to be between six and eight, 8oz glasses of water per day or to drink half your body weight in ounces.
 You can also, ‘eat your water’.

 Here are some good food sources to help keep up your fluid intake: